-Below is a picture of what Microsoft Excel's main screen may look like.
+Below is a picture of what Microsoft Excel's main screen may look.
 As you can notice the working environment is a several boxes or what are referred to as cells.
 Across the top you will notice alphabetic letters which represent columns.
 Columns are rows that lay vertically.
 Along the left hand side of the screen you notice numbers these are to represent the rows which go horizontally or left to right.

-Spread sheets are most popular for their capability of being able to calculate other cells with formulas without you having to do all the hard work and be automatically updated if any cell is changed.
-In the image below we have given and example of a simple formula that can be extended or used in your own spread sheets.
-As you can notice in the below illustration in the top right hand corner of the box =SUM(A2:B2), SUM is inputted.
+Spreadsheets are used because of their ability to calculate values in other cells without you having to do any and be automatically updated if any cell is changed.
+In the image below is an example of a simple formula that can be extended or used in your own spreadsheets.
+In the top right hand corner of the image is =SUM(A2:B2).
 This is an example of an Excel formula.
-In Parentheses you notice A2:B2 these are references to the cells A2 which = 10 and B2 which = 20 when added together which is represented in this case by a colon they equal 30 that displays in C2 or where the formula is placed.
-So if the A2 was to change to 20 C3 would automatically be updated to 40 because 20 + 20 = 40.
+In parentheses is A2:B2, which is the cells A2 (10) and B2 (20) being added together, which is represented by a colon between the two cells.
+The summed total of 30 is displayed in C2 or whichever cell the formula is placed.
+So if A2 was to changed to 20, C3 would automatically be updated to 40 because 20 + 20 = 40.

-Note: If you did not highlight a cell with a number format you will not get an example as shown below.
+Note: If you did not highlight a cell with a number format, you will not get an example as shown below.

-In the example below there are many aspects to point out, first before attempting to create a chart you will find it much easier to highlight the values that you want to chart in the example below you notice we have a small spread sheet to the left of the picture which is represented by #1 which as you can see are all highlighted.
-Once highlighted click on the chart wizard icon which is represented by #2 at the top of the picture.
-Once you have clicked on the chart wizard button it will bring up a simple wizard that helps you go through the process.
-To the left of the window represented by #3 you notice a chart type window which allows you to select the chart you want to use such as bar, pie, stock, etc. Once the bar graph has been selected choose the sub chart you want to create represented by #4.
-A special note once you believe you have found the chart you want before clicking on next click and hold on the button represented by #5 that says "Press and hold to view sample" This shows you what your graph is going to look like before clicking next.
-Once you have finished with this screen click Next and continue on through out the wizard for additional features.
-Or click finish to complete the chart.
+There are many aspects to point out.
+First, before attempting to create a chart, you will find it much easier to highlight the values that you want included in the chart.
+In the example below, we have a small spreadsheet on the left side of the picture, which is represented by #1.
+The values in this spreadsheet are all highlighted.
+Once highlighted, click on the chart wizard icon at the top of the picture, which is represented by #2.
+Once you have clicked on the chart wizard button, it will bring up a simple wizard that helps you go through the process of creating a chart.
+Represented by #3, you should see a Chart type section, which allows you to select the chart you want to use, such as bar, pie, stock, etc. After selecting a Chart type, choose the Chart sub-type (if applicable) you want to create, represented by #4.
+Once you have chosen the type of chart you want, before clicking the Next button, click and hold Press and hold to view sample button, represented by #5.
+This shows you a preview of what your graph is going to look.
+After viewing a sample of your chat, click Next and continue through the wizard for additional features.
+You can also click Finish to complete the chart.